AlexxNB/derver/README.md

 *Example: --compress*

 #### `--cache`
-Add `Cache-control` header to the responce with `max-age` equal `31536000` (~1 year).
+Add `Cache-control` header to the response with `max-age` equal `31536000` (~1 year).
 You can specify number of seconds.
 *Example: --cache*
 *Example: --cache=3600*

 #### `--spa`
 Enables SPA (Single-Page Application) mode.
-All requested pages will be responced by index page in the application root, which is specified in `--index` parameter.
+All requested pages will be responsed by index page in the application root, which is specified in `--index` parameter.
 *Example: --spa*

-#### `--pruduction`
+#### `--production`
-Run server in production mode(realy not, use at own risk).
+Run server in production mode(really not, use at own risk).
 It enables `--cache`, `--compress` and `--no-watch` parameters.
 Also host will set on `0.0.0.0` to handle connections from the network.

 *Example: --production*